 Honeymoon

-For the purpose of this post, we are considering a honeymoon to be a vacation of a week or longer taken with the intention of celebrating a recent marriage.
+For this post, we are considering a honeymoon to be a vacation of a week or longer taken to celebrate a recent marriage.

 Pros of taking a honeymoon